edew/nextjs-webpack-module-bug/README.md

 The error only happens when running in development mode with Webpack 5.
 If you run `npm run build` and `npm run start` , or if you disable Webpack 5 in `next.config.js` and run `npm run dev` then the error does not occur and the dynamic import works.

-# How to reprpduce locally
+# How to reproduce locally

 1. Clone this repository
 2. Run `npm run dev`